nmouhoub/Multilayer-Network-Topology-Generator-MNTG/README.md

-# random-generator
+# Multilayer Network Topology Generator (MNTG)

-This project is a random graph generator.
+This project is a multilayer network topology generator.

 ## Requirements